Disclaimer and Privacy Statement

-Australasian Fire and Emergency Service Authorities Council Limited (AFAC) has entered into a partnership with the Australian Red Cross (ARC) and the Bushfire and Natural Hazards Cooperative Research Centre (BNHCRC) to form the Australian Institute for Disaster Resilience (AIDR).
+The Australasian Fire and Emergency Service Authorities Council Limited (AFAC) has entered into a partnership with the Australian Red Cross (ARC) to form the Australian Institute for Disaster Resilience (AIDR).
 The partnership has agreed that for general business AIDR is to be an operating division of AFAC.
-On behalf of AIDR, AFAC has contracted with the Australian Government through Emergency Management Australia for the delivery of a range of products and services.
+On behalf of AIDR, AFAC has contracted with the Australian Government through the National Emergency Management Agency for the delivery of a range of products and services.

 By using the pages in this site, you agree to these terms and conditions.
 If you do not agree, you should not use this site.
 These terms and conditions may be changed or updated from time to time.